 The now two-square-mile park started with just 460 acres when Elsa Scherer Burrows left the family ranch to the state in the mid-1950s in memory of her father, Oscar Scherer.
 Adjoining lands were added in subsequent decades to make the park what it is today.

 The park’s accessibility to travelers with mobility challenges makes it a worthy stop in a visit to Sarasota County.
-(Also attractive is that nearby Siesta Key beach, named the No. 1 beach in America by Dr. Beach, aka Dr. Stephen P. Leatherman.
-All-terrain wheelchairs provide access to the beach and those who don’t own can rent them for the day.)
+(Also attractive is nearby Siesta Key beach, once named the No. 1 beach in America by Dr. Beach, aka Dr. Stephen P. Leatherman.

 At Oscar Scherer, Pinewood flats, backwater South Creek and two freshwater lakes provide habitat to some of the state’s most threatened critters, among them the endangered Florida scrub-jay.
 The blue beauty is naturally at home in the park’s scrub but you’ll have to keep your eyes peeled to spy one because there are less than 15 adults in the park.
 About 10,000 remain in the state, their habitat decimated by development.
 The largest concentrations are in the Ocala National Forest and the Merritt Island National Wildlife Refuge.